-Marinate: To brush or soak food with a seasoned liquid in order for the flavors to penetrate adding tenderness, moisture, and flavor.
+Marinate: To brush or soak food with a seasoned liquid in order for the flavors to penetrate, adding tenderness, moisture, and flavor.

 Macerate: To soak an ingredient, usually fruit, in a liquid so that it takes on the flavor of the liquid.
 This can also be used to soften dried fruit.

-Matchstick: To cut food into thin strips that are about 1-inch long and 1/8 inch thick, such as carrots, cucumber, apple and other fruits and vegetables.
+Matchstick: To cut food into thin strips that are about 1 inch long and 1/8 inch thick, such as carrots, cucumber, apple, and other fruits and vegetables.

-Measuring cup, dry: A cup with a handle, can be metal or plastic, that is used for measuring ingredients that don’t contain moisture, such as flour, sugar, quinoa, rice, or beans.
+Measuring cup, dry: A cup with a handle, which can be metal or plastic, that is used for measuring ingredients that don’t contain moisture, such as flour, sugar, quinoa, rice, or beans.

 Measuring cup, liquid: A cup with a spout, usually glass or plastic, to be used to measure pourable ingredients such as water, milk, oil, or pure maple syrup.

 Melt: To change a solid substance into a liquid form by heating it.
-The substance can be a fat such as butter, cheese, chocolate or any other solid ingredient that has a low melting point.
+The substance can be a fat such as butter, cheese, chocolate, or any other solid ingredient that has a low melting point.
 When melted, the substance becomes a liquid that can be used as an ingredient in various recipes.